gregzb/MarioKartClone_Systems/DEVLOG.md

 __1/8/20__ Darius:

 Merged incoming and local.
 Completed skeleton of potential networking protocol.
 The networking protocol will use two packet types: one sent by the server and one by clients.
 A type field will store which field of a data union is active, ensuring saved packet space.
 Also added skeleton of future code within server_main.
 Added.
 Mr. DW's boilerplate to create a server socket.

+__1/7/20__ Greg:

+Added support for SDL2, dealt with linking and compiling.
+Basic window and rectangle drawn on screen.
+Basic keyboard input is also supported.
+Added mathematical vectors and function to more easily deal with direction, velocity, acceleration, position, etc.

+__1/7/20__ TEAM:

+Added make

 __1/7/20__ TEAM: